These rocks are taken in the coral reefs and are imported by plane.

 The qualities required for these future live rocks are a little bit complicated because on one side you need an opened porosity for a big capacity of degradation and on the other you need a closed environment to limit the oxygen.

 An example of appropriate material: some very good live rocks, made of superposition of different porous coats.
-Trying to reproduce the structure of these rocks, we developed and increased the porosity of our products; products corresponding to these criteria are grouped under our label: LiVe Rock Function (LV)®.
+Trying to reproduce the structure of these rocks, we developed and increased the porosity of our ceramic rocks; products corresponding to these criteria are grouped under our label: LiVe Rock Function (LV)®.

 Ceramic rocks, Eco reef plates, Reef system, sculptured rocks / LV.